 Another piece of advice we received was to be patient.
 If you have not heard back regarding your proposal, don’t pick up the phone and start calling different departments looking to do an end run around the procurement department.
 This will not get you a response any faster and is a good way to get yourself taken out of consideration.
 You need to let the agency do their job and follow their process.

 Lastly, it is a great idea to meet with the buying agency if permitted.
 However, do not arrive at their offices without making an appointment first.
 While making an appointment can sometimes be difficult, it’s a better option than just dropping in and interrupting the extremely busy day of a buyer.
-Take advantage of tools like Spend Analytics to find contact information and schedule an appointment.

 While it may seem at times like the procurement process is a lot of bureaucratic nonsense, remember that the processes are in place for a reason and respect the needs of procurement to work within their set parameters.
 Follow these pieces of advice and you will not only help your chances of winning contracts but have a great working relationship with the agency.